sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 * the floating-point numbers `0.0` and `-0.0`
 * the empty string (`""`)
 * the empty list (`{}`)
-* all object numbers
+* all object numbers & object refewrences
 * all error values
 * the bool 'false'

 > Note: Objects are considered false.
 If you need to evaluate if a value is of the type object, you can use `typeof(potential_object) == OBJ` however, keep in mind that this does not mean that the object referenced actually exists.
 IE: #100000000 will return true, but that does not mean that object exists in your MOO.

-> Note: Don't get confused between values evaluating to true or false, and the boolean values of true and `false`.
+> Note: Don't get confused between values evaluating to true or false, and the boolean values of `true` and `false`.

 There are four kinds of expressions and two kinds of statements that depend upon this classification of MOO values.
 In describing them, I sometimes refer to the _truth value_ of a MOO value; this is just _true_ or _false_, the category into which that MOO value is classified.